 We use a robust process to identify and assess a child's SEND and provide support.
 This is called the Graduated Approach: 'Assess, Plan, Do, Review' (APDR) Cycle.
 We intervene to adapt classroom teaching through Quality First Teaching (QFT) and/or provide extra support, where required, whilst gathering assessment evidence.
-Our Graduated Approach identifies three levels of need: Monitoring, Additional Needs and SEND Support.
+Our Graduated Approach identifies three levels of need: Wave One, Wave Two and Wave Three.
 Children at each level are provided with a different 'wave' of support or intervention.
-Children at SEND Support are those identified as having special educational needs and disabilities.
-These pupils are recorded on our SEND Register and parents/carers notified.
-All pupils on the SEND Register will have an Individual Learning Plan (ILP), One Page Profile (OPP) and termly Extended Parent Consultation (EPC) to review their ILP targets.
-Pupils will also have a Practice Book where they will practise their ILP targets.
-For pupils in the Early Years Foundation Stage (EYFS), evidence towards their targets is collated in a folder.
+Children at Wave Two or Wave Three are those identified as having special educational needs and disabilities.
+These children are recorded on our SEND Register and parents/carers notified.
+All children on the SEND Register will have an Individual Learning Plan (ILP) or Individual Support Plan (ISP), depending on their level of need, to review their targets.

-Monitoring/ provision at Wave One
+Wave One

 For children whose progress is less than expected, class teachers monitor progress and adapt teaching to meet individual needs.
 High quality classroom teaching, available to all children, including those with special educational needs or disability, is referred to as 'Quality First' or 'Wave One'.
-Wave One also includes making reasonable adjustments for children with disabilities, for example providing a writing slope for a child with motor skills difficulties.
+Wave One also includes making reasonable adjustments for children with disabilities, for example, providing a writing slope for a child with motor skills difficulties.

-Teachers gather evidence to inform the assessment and identification of children's needs including using standardised tests, curriculum tests, teacher assessment, observation, consultations with parents and conversations with children.
-To support the early identification of needs, we have a two-step referral process.
-Step one uses the First Observation Form (FOF) and step two uses the Request for Inclusion Team Support (RITS) form.
-Parents/carers are notified, by the class teacher, when the FOF process is started and updated throughout.
+Teachers gather evidence to inform the assessment and identification of children's needs, including using standardised tests, curriculum tests, teacher assessment, observation, consultations with parents and conversations with children.

 A child may have a disability, but not require additional support e.g. a child with a medical condition who needs reasonable adjustments to be made in the classroom, but does not need intervention support.
-In this instance, the child would still be recorded on our SEND Register.
+In this instance, the child would still be recorded on our SEND Register, but not necessarily have an ILP.